-Rashid Achesa, the nominee for Sports and Heritage Cabinet Secretary, has revisited Kenya’s failure to host the 2018 Africa Nations Championship (Chan) earlier this year, stating that development left him a ‘sad’ man.
+Rashid Echesa, the nominee for Sports and Heritage Cabinet Secretary, has revisited Kenya’s failure to host the 2018 Africa Nations Championship (Chan) earlier this year, stating that development left him a ‘sad’ man.

 He promised to source for funds from the National Treasury to help renovate the sports stadiums in the country.

-“Mr Speaker, I was very sad when we failed to host Chan,” said Achesa.
+“Mr Speaker, I was very sad when we failed to host Chan,” said Echesa.

 “We did not host Chan because the stadia were not ready.
 Under my leadership, I will source for funds through the National Treasury to ensure the stadia are complete so that we can host future championships.”